U of T Engineering: Personal Profile Questions Prep & Examples 2024/2025

 The U of T Online Student Profile has 6 sections:

-- Academic Timeline: Outline your academic activity from Grade 9 to present.
+2. Academic Timeline: Outline your academic activity from Grade 9 to the present.
 Most of this information can be taken directly from your OUAC application.

-- Extracurricular Involvement: Detail your activities outside of the classroom, like paid/unpaid employment, hobbies, clubs, sports, etc. You will indicate the type of activity and briefly describe it and start/end dates.
+5. Extracurricular Activities: Detail your activities outside of the classroom, like paid/unpaid employment, hobbies, clubs, sports, etc. You will indicate the type of activity and briefly describe it and start/end dates.
 Be as specific and concise as possible in the description and describe the key skills you’ve developed, what you’ve learned, and how it has helped you grow as a person.

-- Extracurricular Essay.
-Write on 250-word essay related to the skills you’ve gained through those extracurriculars, and how it shaped your decision to apply to the U of T program.
+6. Extracurricular Essay.
+Write a 250-word essay related to the skills you’ve gained through those extracurriculars, and how it shaped your decision to apply to the U of T program.

 THE EXTRACURRICULAR ESSAY